TSChallenges/tschallenges-mlops-challenge-npci_mlops_assignment4-NPCI_MLOps_Assignment4/Readme.md

 # **Data Tracking with DVC in GitHub Codespaces**

-This project demonstrates how to track raw and processed data using **DVC** and push these files to a remote storage (Virtual Machine ).
+Assignment 4 on how to track  data using **DVC** and push these files to a remote storage (Virtual Machine ).

  Participants will learn to version datasets, ensuring reproducibility in a collaborative setting.

 ---